Facebook YouTube

 Paul, the servant of our Lord Jesus Christ, called to be an apostle, appointed to the Gospel of God.

-A reading from the Epistle of our teacher Paul to the Romans .
+A reading from the Epistle of our teacher Paul to the Hebrews .

 May his blessings be upon us.